Biodiversity Information Management Forum

 The Biodiversity Information Management Forum (BIMF) is the only national platform dedicated to discussing biodiversity information management issues.

-The 2 to 3 day annual forum offers opportunities for strategic thinking, innovation, knowledge sharing, training and networking.
+The two to three day annual forum offers opportunities for strategic thinking, innovation, knowledge sharing, training and networking.

 Where we work